salzman-lab/SICILIAN/README.md

 * `exon_pickle_file`: the path to the `annotation_name_exon_bounds.pkl` file (this is an OPTIONAL input)
 * `splice_pickle_file`: the path to the `annotation_name_splices.pkl` file (this is an OPTIONAL input)
 * `domain_file`: the path to the reference file for annotated protein domains downloaded from UCSC used for finding missing and inserted protein domains in the splice junction (this is an OPTIONAL input)
 * `single`: set equal to `True` if the data is single-end, and `False` if it is paired-end.
-Note that currently if `single = True` it is assumed that the single read to be aligned is in the second fastq file (because of the tendancy of SICILIAN for droplet (10x) single-cell protocols in which `R1` contains the cell barcode and UMI information and R2 contains the actual cDNA information).
+Note that currently if `single = True` it is assumed that the single read to be aligned is in the second fastq file (this aligns with the setup of SICILIAN for droplet (10x) single-cell protocols, where `R1` contains the cell barcode and UMI information, and R2 contains the actual cDNA information).
 This also causes the files to be demultiplexed to create a new fastq file before they're mapped.
 * `tenX`: set equal to `True` if the input RNA-Seq data is 10x and `False` otherwise.
 * `stranded_library`: set equal to `True` if input RNA-Seq data is based on a stranded library and `False` otherwise. (for stranded libraries such as 10x, `stranded_library` should be set to `True`).
 When `stranded_library` is set to `True`, strand orientations from the alignment bam file will be used as the strand orientation of the junction.
 For unstranded libraries, SICILIAN uses gene strand information from the GTF file as the read strand is ambiguous.
 * `bc_pattern`: this parameter is needed only for 10x data and determines the barcode/UMI pattern in R1.
 For V3 chemistry in which UMI has 12 bps, `bc_pattern` should be set to `"C"*16 + "N"*12` and for 10x data based on V2 chemistry it should be set to `"C"*16 + "N"*10`. `bc_pattern` is needed for `UMI_tools` steps before STAR alignment on input 10x data.